frederic-perez/AmE-dictionary/data/idioms.md

 __make light of__ _Squires and servants made light of him._
 __make light work of someone__ If you make light work of an opponent, you defeat them easily. _The 2009 champion made light work of his opponent._ _Verstappen beat Hamilton by almost 14 seconds, making light work of Leclerc and Sainz, who started ahead of him at the front of the grid, as he triumphed for the 16th time in 2023._
 __make like a banana and split__ _humorous slang_ To depart or leave, especially at once or in a hurry.
 (A pun on “to split,” a slang term meaning to leave or depart, and a “banana split,” an ice-cream-based dessert featuring a banana halved lengthwise.) _This carnival turned out to be really boring.
 Come on, let’s make like a banana and split!_
-__make matters worse__ To make an already bad, unpleasant, or difficult situation even more so.
-(Sometimes used as an independent clause in the infinitive form: “to make matters worse.”) _I heard that Julie is being let go from her job, and to make matters worse, she hasn’t been there long enough to qualify for severance pay!_
+__make matters worse__ :three: To make an already bad, unpleasant, or difficult situation even more so.
+(Sometimes used as an independent clause in the infinitive form: “to make matters worse.”) _I heard that Julie is being let go from her job, and to make matters worse, she hasn’t been there long enough to qualify for severance pay!_ _He laughed at her and then, to make matters worse, he accused her of lying!_
 __make mincemeat (out) of (someone or something)__ To decisively and severely punish or defeat someone. _If he doesn’t stop teasing me, I’m going to make mincemeat of him._ _You better practice for Sunday’s match, or your opponent will make mincemeat out of you._
 __make no bones about something__ :two: To say clearly what you think or feel about something.
 __make no mistake__ :two: What I have said or am about to say is absolutely certain; do not think otherwise._ Make no mistake, I intend to take this all the way to the Supreme Court if I have to._